passportpowell/Passport-Powell/README.md

 ### Technologies used were as follows:

-HTML5
+HTML5 - Used for creating layout.

-CSS
+CSS -  Used for styling HTML.

-github
+github - Used for hosting repository for easy sharing.

-gitpod
+gitpod -  Used for writing the HTML and CSS and README.

-HOVER:CSS
+HOVER:CSS - Used for hover styling.

-GOOGLE FONTS
+GOOGLE FONTS - for use of roboto-slab

-FONT awesome
+FONT awesome - used for icons

 ## Testing